Salem Radio Network News Tuesday, October 7, 2025

 Audio By Carbonatix

-(Reuters) – The U.S. Federal Trade Commission on Thursday said it is seeking information from seven companies including Alphabet, Meta and OpenAI that provide consumer-facing AI-powered chatbots, on how these firms measure, test and monitor potentially negative impacts of the technology.
+(Reuters) – The U.S. Federal Trade Commission on Thursday said it is seeking information from several companies including Alphabet, Meta Platforms and OpenAI that provide consumer-facing AI-powered chatbots, on how these firms measure, test and monitor potentially negative impacts of the technology.

-(Reporting by Juby Babu in Mexico City; Editing by Maju Samuel)
+(Reporting by Juby Babu in Mexico City and Jody Godoy in New York; Editing by Maju Samuel and Lisa Shumaker)

 Previous